 Name of school/setting

 Child's name

 Group/class/form

 Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

 Family Contact Information

+Name

 Phone no. (work)

 (home)

 (mobile)

+Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

+Clinic/Hospital Contact

+Name

 Phone no.

 G.P.

+Name

 Phone no.

-Who is responsible for providing support in school
+Who is responsible for providing

+Poplar Farm School Medical Needs Policy

 [Photo here]

 Describe medical needs and give details of child's symptoms, triggers, signs, treatments, facilities, equipment or devices, environmental issues etc

 Name of medication, dose, method of administration, when to be taken, side effects, contraindications, administered by/self-administered with/without supervision

 Daily care requirements

 Specific support for the pupil's educational, social and emotional needs

-Other information
+Arrangements for school visits/trips etc

-Describe what constitutes an emergency, and the action to take if this occurs

-Who is responsible in an emergency (state if different for off-site activities)

-Plan developed with

-Staff training needed/undertaken - who, what, when
+Other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in an emergency (state if different for off-site activities) Plan developed with Staff training needed/undertaken - who, what, when